sst/guide/_chapters/manage-environments-in-create-react-app.md

 comments_id: manage-environments-in-create-react-app/182
 ---

-Recall from our backend section that we created two environments (dev and prod) for our serverless backend API.
-In this chapter we'll configure our frontend Create React App to connect to it.
+We want to ensure that our React.js app connects to the right version of the backend resources when we deploy it to different environments.
+Let's look at how to do that.

-Let's start by looking at how our app is configured currently.
-Our `src/config.js` stores the info for all of our backend resources.
+Let's start by looking at a simple config.
+The `src/config.js` stores the info for all of our backend resources.

 ``` js
 const config = {